IHE/RAD.IMR/input/pagecontent/volume-1.md

 The Advanced Image Viewing Option involves the user being able to view images with advanced imaging tools.

-A Report Reader that supports this option shall provide [Level 3 Interactivity](#152416-level-of-interactivity).
+A Report Reader that supports this option shall provide scrolling display requirements (See [Display Requirements](#152116-display-requirements) for details).

+### 1:52.2.4 Advanced Measurement Viewing Option

+The Advanced Measurement Viewing Option involves the user being able to view measurements that are not presentation states.

+A Report Reader that supports this option shall support the Display Analysis Result [RAD-136] transaction.

+> Note: The Display Analysis Result [RAD-136] transaction is defined in the [AI Results](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_AIR.pdf) Supplement.

 ## 1:52.3 IMR Required Actor Groupings